Cool Cymru: Athletics

 Throughout the 1990s hurdler Colin Jackson became one of Great Britain's most successful athletes, but was also notable for waving the Welsh flag after every win for Great Britain.
 Jackson would later acknowledge that he had become more aware of his identity due to Anti-Welsh sentiment during this period, stating "I felt the discrimination was because I was Welsh more than anything else."

-Jackson's success and open pride in being Welsh saw him idolized in Wales, and he became an early icon of Cool Cymru, with Jackson winning BBC Wales Sports Personality of the Year three times and being invited to present the Best British Group Award to fellow Welshmen, The Manic Street Preachers at the 1997 Brit Awards.
+Jackson's success and open pride in being Welsh saw him receiving acclaim in Wales, and he became an early icon of Cool Cymru, with Jackson winning BBC Wales Sports Personality of the Year three times and being invited to present the Best British Group Award to fellow Welshmen, The Manic Street Preachers at the 1997 Brit Awards.

 Rugby Union

-In his first year, Graham Henry led Wales to a then record ten straight victories.
-A first ever win for the Welsh against South Africa and a close victory over England at Wembley.
+Rugby union in Wales is often viewed as a "cultural signifier", with the National team's fortunes often seen as mirroring the economic and cultural state of the nation.

+Wales were arguably at their lowest ebb in 1998, when they suffered their biggest ever loss in a test match against South Africa.
+As such Wales appointed a new Head Coach in Graham Henry.
+Henry would lead Wales to a dramatic turn-around, winning a record ten straight victories within his first year as Head Coach including a first win in Paris for 24 years, a first ever win over South Africa and a close victory over England at Wembley.
+Henry became "a national icon" appearing on chatshows and in a BBC Wales cartoon before being dubbed "The great Redeemer" (an allusion to the traditional Welsh verse "Guide me O thou great Redeemer").